ingonyama-zk/icicle/docs/docs/icicle/programmers_guide/general.md

 ## Device Abstraction

-Icicle provides a device abstraction layer that allows you to interact with different compute devices such as CPUs and GPUs seamlessly.
+ICICLE provides a device abstraction layer that allows you to interact with different compute devices such as CPUs and GPUs seamlessly.
 The device abstraction ensures that your code can work across multiple hardware platforms without modification.

 ### Device Management